Suvink/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-service-with-docker.md

-# Develop a Service with Docker
+# Develop a service with Docker

 Choreo allows you to create and deploy applications in any language.
 This guide demonstrates how to develop and deploy a containerized service component using a Dockerfile.